rssoftwareab/arrigo-support/docs/offline_licensing.md

 ### 3. Generate the license certificate

-Go to https://www.activationportal.me/selfservice/activation.aspx?Type=1&cid=7544&pid=9211&lang=en-US  and enter the computers activation certificate in the space provided, then select "Activate".
+Go to [activate license](https://www.activationportal.me/selfservice/activation.aspx?Type=1&cid=7544&pid=9211&lang=en-US)  and enter the computers activation certificate in the space provided, then select "Activate".
 Upon successful generation, a license certificate is generated and can be selected and saved on your removable media.

 ![image-20211210115742855](./images/generate_license.png)